 - You’ve been living in the UK, the Channel Islands or the Isle of Man for 3 years in a row before the first day of the first academic year of your course

 - Are a refugee (including family members)

 - Are a stateless person (including family members)

-Further information regarding the status criteria is available on the UK Government’s website.
+Further information regarding the national/residency status criteria can be found here.